7 Keys To Getting The Right Clients As A Solopreneur

 I’ve tried it all.

-The following will help you figure out what to offer, to who, and how to message and position your offerings to attract the right clients.
+Here’s how to figure out what to offer, to who, and how to message and position your offerings to attract the right clients.

 1. Do you want to do the work or teach the tactics?